Introduction

 The Sushruta Samhita (200 A.D.) attributes the plant with efficacy in maintaining an acuity of intellect and memory.
 The Bhavprakasha Bighantu, commonly known as the Indian materia medica (1500 A.D.), cites the plant as a brain tonic that is effective in maintaining vigor and intellect.

-In India, Brahmi is currently recognized as being effective in the treatment of mental illness and epilepsy.
+In India, Brahmi is highly regarded for its traditional use in supporting cognitive and neurological health.
+While historical references acknowledge its significance in traditional practices, its role in contemporary use focuses on supporting cognitive functions and overall brain wellness.
 The name Brahmi is derived from the word “Brahma“, the mythical “creator” in the Hindu pantheon.
 According to Hindu concepts, the brain is the center for creative activity.

 bacopin